mrchrisneal/DashPad/docs/web/index.md

 -   **Tablet-Optimized Layout:** The interface uses a responsive, adjustable grid from 1 to 4 columns to fit any screen size.
 This ensures optimal use of display real estate on everything from a phone to a large monitor.
 Module and column widths automatically adapt with orientation, allowing for fluid changes between portrait and landscape modes on portable devices.

 -   **Multi-Server Monitoring:** View metrics and logs from multiple DashPad-API instances in a single, unified dashboard.
-The `startup.sh` script reads environment variables that allow you to configure as many servers as you need (up to 50 by default; only 2 servers have been tested successfully).
-This provides a centralized command center, eliminating the need to switch between different tabs or tools to monitor your entire infrastructure.
+The `startup.sh` script inside the Web container reads environment variables that allow you to configure as many servers as you need (up to 50 by default; only 2 servers have been thoroughly tested).
+This eliminates   the need to switch between different tabs or tools to monitor your infrastructure.

 -   **Real-Time Updates:** The interface uses a clever polling mechanism that adjusts its update frequency based on hints from the API (`next_update_sec`).
 This ensures that frequently changing data like CPU metrics are updated quickly, while less volatile data like upcoming cron jobs are polled less often, resulting in a responsive UI that is also highly efficient.